KatanaGraph/katana/CONTRIBUTING.md

 GitHub UI.

 When debugging a CI failure, it is good to confirm that tests pass locally in your developer environment first.
+The CI runs on the merge of your PR and the branch you want to merge with (usually master), so if you have issues reproducing locally make sure your PR branch is up to date as well.

-You can also run many of the source checks locally as well.
+You can also run many of the source checks locally as well (usually `scripts/check_*`), and most of them accept a `-fix` option to automatically correct the errors they check for.
 Take a look at the GitHub workflow definitions under `.github` directory to see what script and build parameters are used.

 ## Caching